MLHale/insure-layered-solutions/finalreport.md

 ### Usage Instructions
-1. Enter a choice and a product for Vendor
+1. Enter a choice and a product for Vendor (note must include two words Eg: (vendor) (product))
 - a.
 Ex: Cisco VPN

-2. Enter a choice and a product for Vendor
+2. Enter a choice and a product for Vendor (note must include two words Eg: (vendor) (product))
 - a.
 Ex: OpenVPN VPN

-3. Below is a legend to properly return the most and correct results.
+3. The "Help" page contains a list of recommended inputs

 4. From drop down menu choose a beginning year and an ending year.